Shoulder pain – Causes, Symptoms and Diagnosis

 Shoulder pain can be due to many reasons and that’s why you should see a medical doctor for an expert evaluation.
 Our pain management specialists are Ivy League trained and offer the best pain treatments in New York City for shoulder pain and non-operative care.

-What are the common shoulder injuries and conditions treated at VIP Centers?
+What are the common shoulder injuries and conditions treated at VIP Medical Group?

 The majority of shoulder pain issues typically involve the muscles and cartilage; however, ligaments and tendons are very frequently involved with work related injuries or aging.